Estimate your FIDE rating

 Thanks for reading!
 Do you have an official FIDE rating?
 I would be happy to hear if the estimate works for you!
 Also, if you have any feedback or ideas, feel free to reach out.
 I'm developing this website based on community feedback.

-Things you can do right now:
+Here are some things you can do right now: